 If we can't take every child to the ocean, let's bring the ocean to every child.

-The Sir Peter Blake Trust, in partnership with New Zealand Geographic, is excited to announce our newest experiential learning programme for students - NZ-VR, our newest outreach programme which we hope will connect thousands of young Kiwis with the marine environment, launching into schools in 2019.
-Students will experience the rich biodiversity that exists below the surface of the Hauraki Gulf and connected open spaces, as well as the damage that's been done to the ecosystem.
+The Sir Peter Blake Trust, in partnership with New Zealand Geographic, is excited to announce our newest experiential learning programme for students - NZ-VR, which will connect thousands of young Kiwis with the marine environment.
+Through virtual reality, students will experience the rich biodiversity that exists below the surface of the Hauraki Gulf and connected open spaces, as well as the damage that's been done to the ecosystem.
 They'll come away with actions they can take to protect the environment and gain a much deeper sense of kaitiakitanga.

 - Register here to be notified when our latest VR videos and their teaching resources are released

-In 2019, we are launching an Auckland roadshow where our travelling educator will come to your school with a class-set of virtual reality headsets.
-They will run a 50 minute session with as many classes as you would like, up to 4 per day.
-You can choose which session topic you would like for each class - either Overfishing, Pollution, or a general Environmental Inspiration session.
-Students to experience a number of underwater virtual reality videos that compare and contrast pristine marine environments and degraded ones, learn about what causes them, and find out what actions can be taken to protect the marine environment.
+In 2019, we are launching an Auckland roadshow where our travelling educator will come to your school with a class-set of virtual reality headsets and run environmental education sessions with students that compare and contrast pristine and degraded marine environments, learn about what causes them, and find out what actions can be taken to protect it.
 Our Auckland roadshow is currently fully booked for 2019, but please register to join our waiting list here.

 The NZ-VR Project is not just for schools and students, everyone can access these incredible 360 degree videos and explore the wonder of New Zealand’s natural environments.
 The project aspires to give every New Zealander, regardless of location, socio-economic status or ethnicity, an unforgettable experience of the wildest parts of New Zealand’s realm, to promote understanding, engagement and a deeper sense of kaitiakitanga.